SeldonIO/seldon-core/docs-gb/scaling/autoscaling.md

 ## Model autoscaling

 As each model server can serve multiple models, models can scale across the available replicas of the server according to load.
 Autoscaling of models is enabled if at least `MinReplicas` or `MaxReplicas` is set in the model custom resource.
 Then according to load the system will scale the number of `Replicas` within this range.

+{% hint style="warning" %}
+**Warning**: When using server autoscaling, do not set `minReplicas` or `maxReplicas` in your Model CRDs.
+These settings will conflict with the server autoscaling approach and may lead to unexpected behavior.
+Choose either model autoscaling (via `minReplicas`/`maxReplicas`) or server autoscaling, but not both simultaneously.
+{% endhint %}

 For example the following model will be deployed at first with 1 replica and it can scale up according to load.